 As much as I honestly want to celebrate these events with my friends, there are days when I’ve felt like I’m the only young, Christian female on the planet without an engagement ring, and that I am less valuable, desirable, or loveable as a result.
 If you’ve been there too then let’s not deny that these feelings are real, and they hurt.

 But first and foremost, as real and as painful as they are, let me say that those feelings are a lie.
-It can be hard to believe, but God has taught me patiently, over time, that my intimacy with him allows me to celebrate the relationships of others, regardless of what season I’m in.
+It can be hard to believe, but God has been teaching me patiently, over time, that my intimacy with him allows me to celebrate the relationships of others, regardless of my own personal circumstances.

 The first thing that God always brings me back to is identity.
 When I know who God is, I know who I am and this frees me to love God, others, and myself better.
 If you are a Christian then you are a child of God.
 Short and simple, that is your identity.

 ‘Therefore since we have been justified through faith, we have peace with God through our Lord Jesus Christ, through whom we have gained access by faith into this grace in which we now stand.
 And we boast in the hope of the glory of God.’
-(Ephesians 1:4-6)
+(Romans 5:1-2)

 Whatever your romantic ‘relationship status’, your relationship with God is the only one that defines you, because he is the only one that can save you and give you life to the full (John 10:10).

 Contentment is key to our ability to celebrate the relationships of others, because ultimately we are never going to ‘have it all’.
 There will always be someone who appears to have more than we do and there’ll always be something we want next.
 We are told that every stage – dating, marriage, parenting etc. – is a ‘level up’ on the last, and at each stage we become more successful, more valuable, and more content.
 This is not true.